elmonkey/PythonOpenNI4OpenCV/README.md

 # pyopenni2opencv
-Conversion, visualization, and visualization methods for openni1 in python
+Conversion, visualization, and methods for openni1 in python